nbcommunication/WireMailgun/README.md

 ## Others Versions and Backward Compatibility
 This module was initally developed by [plauclair](https://github.com/plauclair/), with further development from [gebeer](https://github.com/gebeer) and [outflux3](https://github.com/outflux3/).
 This module is a rewrite of outflux3's version, bringing the module more in line with ProcessWire conventions and [coding style guide](https://processwire.com/docs/more/coding-style-guide/) and adding some more features.
 This module is not compatible with these other versions, so please only use it if beginning a new project.
 That said, a simple existing implementation would not require much work to upgrade and test.

+This module requires Processwire 3.0.123 and above.
 Should you wish to use WireMailMailgun on older ProcessWire versions not supported by this version of the module, you should install one of the following:
 - https://github.com/plauclair/WireMailMailgun
 - https://github.com/gebeer/WireMailMailgun
 - https://github.com/outflux3/WireMailMailgun